A swirly vanilla and chocolate cake made with olive oil

-- In a medium sized bowl combine the cocoa powder, 1/2 cup of sugar and the hot water.
+- In a medium sized bowl combine the cocoa powder, 1/2 cup (100 grams) of sugar and the hot water.
 Stir well to combine and set aside.

 - In another small bowl combine the flour, baking powder, vanilla powder and salt.
 Whisk until well combined.

-- In the large bowl of a stand mixer, beat together the remaining sugar (2 cups) and the eggs until well combined.
+- In the large bowl of a stand mixer, beat together the remaining sugar (2 cups or 400 grams) and the eggs until well combined.
 Slowly pour in the olive oil and continue to mix.